 Laura : Tell us about your role at The Westbury Mayfair…

-Monika : I look after everything from the rooms, catering, food and beverage whilst at the same time overseeing marketing and PR.
+Monika : I am in charge of Sales & Marketing supporting business development for rooms revenue, catering, food and beverage revenues whilst at the same time overseeing PR.

 Laura : So basically you do everything?